danielejdm/D365-ConfigurableEntityCloner/README.md

 # D365 Configurable Entity/Record Cloner

-This solution allows for configurable cloning of entities/records and link-entities/records (child entities/records) at any depth level, in Dynamics 365.
+This solution allows for configurable cloning of entities/records and link-entities/records (child) at any depth level, in Dynamics 365.

 ## Description